Comedy Central (Netherlands)

 Comedy Central is a Dutch pay television channel based on the American channel of the same name.
 The channel is available on cable, digital terrestrial, IPTV, and satellite operators in the Netherlands.
 It broadcasts many imports as well as original programming.

 History

 The Box (1995–2006)

-The Box was originally a Dutch music channel, which allowed viewers to vote on music videos.
+The Box was originally a Dutch music channel that allowed viewers to dial in or text the number of music videos to be played, much like selecting songs on a jukebox.
 It launched in June 1995 and was founded by a joint venture between Video Jukebox Network and Quote Media.
 The Box was taken over by the German music television network VIVA Media in 2002.
 In June 2004, The Box was acquired by MTV Networks Benelux of Viacom.
-On 1 December 2006 The Box's airtime was shortened, coinciding with Nickelodeon's move from the channel Talpa (now RTL 8) to The Box channel.
+On 1 December 2006 The Box's airtime was shortened, coinciding with Nickelodeon's move from the channel RTL 8 to The Box channel.
 At the same time, The Box was replaced by The Box Comedy with only a program block of The Box during the night.